Wyoming (Clinton, Maryland): History

 Col. Marbury's eldest son, who was known as Captain William Marbury because of his service in the War of 1812, served in a number of positions of Legislature from 1798 to 1800, and was elected several times as Clerk of the County Court.
 Shortly after his marriage to Susan Fendall, his health began to fail and he died of tuberculosis at the age of 34.

 William Luke Marbury, eldest son of Capt.
 William Marbury, inherited Wyoming at his father's death.
 He devoted himself to agriculture and care of the family's large landholdings.
 It is his daughter, Cora who is credited with the creation of the name Wyoming for the family home.
 William Luke Marbury died about 1836, and his widow, Susan Fitzhugh Fendall Marbury, who died August 25, 1871, are both buried in the family graveyard on this property (graves unmarked according to current owners).

 Susan Marbury transferred title of the Wyoming property to her son, Fendall on March 31, 1860.
 Fendall Marbury studied law at St. John's College in Annapolis and practiced in Alexandria, Virginia.
 He married, Catherine Taylor Marshall great-niece of Chief Justice John Marshall, on October 6, 1857, and they moved to Wyoming and made it their home.
 Fendall, like other Marburys, held many positions of responsibility, including member of the State Legislature, one of the State Presidential Electors, and a vestryman of St. Thomas parish.
 Until 1973 Wyoming was transferred from member to member of the Marbury family.

 Wyoming was listed on the National Register of Historic Places in 1980.

 Wyoming Farm

 Wyoming Farm is a young chestnut and pawpaw orchard that started in 2016 on the grounds at Wyoming.
-Within 10 years, the orchard will produce fruit and nuts and will serve the Clinton and Washington, DC community by using "Pick Your Own" methods.
-Tourism opportunities exist in historical tours, permaculture workshops, private events.
-Wyoming Farm Studio is a photography study which offers private guided photo workshops managed by Carriage House Studio and Gallery.
+The orchard produces pawpaws and chestnuts, and serves the Clinton and Washington, DC community by using "Pick Your Own" methods.
+Tourism opportunities exist in historical tours, permaculture workshops, and private events.